-3.2.12 3.
+3.2.11 3.
 Riverside Walk

-The Riverside Walk will be a new public shared surface street running north-south through the CWR area.
-Envisaged as an amenity and landscape corridor, it will increase visual and physical permeability between the Broadway and Friarsgate.
-This will be achieved by:
+The Riverside Walk could be a new public shared surface street running north-south through the CWR area.
+Envisaged as an amenity and landscape corridor, it could increase visual and physical permeability between the Broadway and Friarsgate.
+This could be achieved by:

-- Opening up the existing culvert which runs underneath the current bus station site - as a priority (subject to technical work); - · Lining the opened waterway with planting, trees and river walls to enhance the setting to the revealed waterway; - Retaining and enhancing the existing gap between the buildings fronting the Broadway (current bus station entrance), to provide visual and physical permeability into the new quarter and views to the Guildhall; - The western edge of the riverside walk will be activated by mixed uses at ground floor level, while the eastern edge will host residential uses to respond to St John's Almshouses to the east. - 3.2.13 Cultural/heritage uses could be focused along this route, see section 3.4 for proposed locations.
-The pedestrian priority route could adopt characteristics similar to the Weirs and Bridge Street, see appendix 5: Winchesterness.
-The removal of the building branching over the waterway at the northern end of the CWR area would allow space for a small pocket park which should be included in proposals coming forward.
+- Opening up the existing culvert which runs underneath the current bus station site as a priority (subject to technical work) - Lining the opened waterway with planting, trees and river walls to enhance the setting to the revealed waterway - Retaining and enhancing the existing gap between the buildings fronting the Broadway (current bus station entrance), to provide visual and physical permeability into the new quarter and views to the Guildhall - Activating the western edge of the Riverside Walk with mixed uses at ground floor level, while hosting residential in the eastern edge and associated open space (which could include playable qualities) uses to respond to St John's Almshouses to the east - 3.2.12 Cultural/heritage uses could be focused along this route, see section 3.4 for proposed locations.
+The pedestrian priority route could adopt characteristics similar to the Weirs and Bridge Street, see Appendix 5: Winchesterness.